kineticstoolkit/kineticstoolkit_doc/html/_sources/python_dicts.md

 ## 📄 Looping through a dictionary using `for`

 Similarly to lists, we can loop through every element of a dictionary, using the `for` instruction.
-However, the variable returned by `for` is not the value (as for list), but rather the key.

-For example, to loop over every element of this dictionary:
+The variable returned by `for` is the key.
+For example, to loop over every keys of this dictionary:

 ```{code-cell} ipython3
 dict_of_anything = {